Car Registration in

 France if they spend more than 185 days here per year.

-are no customs formalities if you're bringing your own private vehicle to France from
+There are no customs formalities if you're bringing your own private vehicle to France from another EU member state.

-Step
+Step 1

-1 (extra admin may be necessary!)
+Extra admin may be necessary!

 Only